casundra/MakingEmbeddedSystemsClass/Final Project/README.md

 ### Video
 https://www.youtube.com/watch?v=KaCqmaZs_2U

-### Bonus Points
-Pico sort of has firmware updates built in, I could explain this in the report.
-Probably will not get to the other 2.
-* analysis of power used in the system (expected vs actual)
-* implementation of firmware update with a description in the report of how it works
-* a description of profiling the system to make it run faster

 ### Misc Thoughts:
 I want to make this code easily extensible so more LED strips can be controlled.
 I'm not sure how to do this without the use of C++ classes.
 In that case, each LED strip could be a class and initialization could be handled upon declaration.
 It seems like with just using structures, there's a lot of manual stuff that needs to be added when a new strip is added.
 I've tried to make it so that palled.h is the only file that needs additions, along with intitial declaration in main.c.